JuiHsuanLee0303/hackmd-cli/README.md

   - Missing authentication: Will prompt you to login
   - Invalid token: Will ask for a new token
   - Missing notes cache: Will suggest running `fetch --all`
+  - Sync conflicts: Will show detailed changes and suggest actions

 ## License